ddcovery/expressive_sort/README.md

 * Javascript (node):  **1610 ms**
 * D (DMD compiler):  **2017 ms**

-Main problem is DMD compiler (compiles fast, but performance is not the best).
-D has various compilers... the **lcd2** compiler can generate optimized binaries
+Main problem is DMD compiler (compiles fast, but resulting executable is poorly optimized).
+A good alternative is the **lcd2** compiler that generates can generate optimized binaries

 * D (LDC2 compiler):  **772 ms**

 I decided to write similar code in other languajes and compare.